 What Are The Medications Prescribed?

 Your doctor may prescribe pregnancy-safe medications, such as acetaminophen (paracetamol), to reduce the body temperature.
 The doctor may also prescribe other medicines, such as antibiotics, to treat the underlying cause of fever.
 Women with fever in the third trimester may be given non-steroidal anti-inflammatory drugs (NSAID) such as Ibuprofen.
 Do not self-medicate, and only have medicines if prescribed by the doctor.
+Always check the expiration date of the medicine before having in the third trimester may be given non-steroidal anti-inflammatory drugs (NSAID) such as Ibuprofen, but not after week 34 of gestation.
+Do not self-medicate, and only have medicines if prescribed by the doctor.
 Always check the expiration date of the medicine before having it (2).

 How To Prevent Fever During Pregnancy?